ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 We're only going to be using 3 of these fields before we execute any queries, but let's quickly outline the different query parameters

 - **fq**: This is a filter query parameter it lets us retrieve data that only contains certain values that we're looking for.
-Example: we can specify that we only wants tweets after a certain time to be returned.
+Example: we can specify that we only want tweets after a certain time to be returned.
 - **sort**: self-explanatory.
 You can sort by a specified field in ascending or descending order. we could return all tweets by alphabetical order of Twitter handles, or possible by the time they were tweeted as well.
 - **start, rows**: This tells us where exactly in the index we should start searching, and how many rows should be returned when we execute the query.
 The defaults for each of these is `0` and `10` respectively.
 - **fl**: Short for _field list_ specify which fields you want to be returned.
 If the data many, many fields, you can choose to specify only a few that are returned in the query.